Academic Opportunities

 Undergraduate Research

-UW-Eau Claire is the Center of Excellence for Faculty and Undergraduate Student Research Collaboration.
-Many students work with a faculty mentor in their discipline to engage in scholarly projects.
-Results of these projects are presented on-campus at the Celebration of Excellence in Research and Creative Activity (CERCA) each spring, and many are also shared at professional conferences or through publication.
-Students involved in these activities develop a host of skills that prepare them for graduate studies and/or professional employment.
-Through the Blugold Commitment Differential Tuition program, funding is available to support student participation in research and scholarly projects that produce research results and creative works, and to travel to professional conferences to present their results.
+UW-Eau Claire is the UW System Center of Excellence for Faculty and Undergraduate Student Research Collaboration.
+Many students work with a faculty/staff mentor to engage in scholarly research or creative projects.
+Results of these projects are presented on-campus at the Celebration of Excellence in Research and Creative Activity (CERCA) each spring, and many are also shared at professional conferences and/or in publications.
+Students involved in these activities develop skills that prepare them for graduate studies and/or professional employment.
+Through the Blugold Commitment Differential Tuition program, funding is available to support student participation in research and scholarly projects that produce research results and creative works as well as travel to professional conferences to present their results.

-The mission of the Office of Research and Sponsored Programs (ORSP) is to maintain a supportive environment for research and scholarly and creative endeavors of the faculty, staff and students.
-This is accomplished through events that showcase research, such as the annual Celebration of Excellence in Research and Creative Activity (CERCA), the Faculty/Staff Forum and the Authors Celebration, through funding programs that support research activities, through publications about campus research activities, and through services such as seminars, workshops and individual consultations on grant-seeking and undergraduate research collaboration.
+The mission of the Office of Research and Sponsored Programs (ORSP) is to maintain a supportive environment for research, scholarly, and creative endeavors of the faculty, staff and students.
+This is accomplished through events that showcase research and creative activities, such as the annual Celebration of Excellence in Research and Creative Activity (CERCA), through funding programs that support research and creative activities, through publications about campus research and creative activities, and through services such as seminars, workshops and individual consultations on grant-seeking and undergraduate research collaboration.
 For more information, contact the Office of Research and Sponsored Programs (Schofield 17) at 715 836-3405 or visit the website.